Water Restrictions

 Did you know that using hoses and sprinklers for lawn care diverts water from our regional drinking water supply?
 This is because the water from our kitchen taps and backyard hoses comes from the same source.
-In fact, our regional water use can increase by more than 50 per cent during dry periods and warmer months (particularly in summer and fall), largely due to lawn and garden watering, and other outdoor uses.
-To address these seasonal fluctuations in water demand, region-wide watering regulations are in effect from May to October as a measure to conserve drinking water.
+During dry periods and warmer months, our regional water use can increase by more than 50 per cent, largely due to lawn and garden watering, and other outdoor uses.
+Restrictions help manage demand for drinking water, during the drier months and periods of water shortages, and in emergencies.

 Contact Us